 Following the 45-day public comment period, the Department received one comment from the New York State United Teachers on the proposed amendment.
+Attachment C is an Assessment of the Public Comment.

-The Department is also proposing an amendment to the current regulation to extend the safety net option for the MST 7-12 from June 30, 2016 to June 30, 2017 to be consistent with the safety net extensions for the other examinations.
+The Department proposed an amendment to the current regulation to extend the safety net option for the MST 7-12 from June 30, 2016 to June 30, 2017 to be consistent with the safety net extensions for the other examinations.